sdam-au/EDH_ETL/README.md

 ## Dataset
 The EDH dataset can be obtained in two ways:

-a) via the XML files downloaded https://edh-www.adw.uni-heidelberg.de/data/export
+a) via the Epidoc XML files available at https://edh-www.adw.uni-heidelberg.de/data/export

-b) via the web API https://edh-www.adw.uni-heidelberg.de/data/api
+b) via the web API available at https://edh-www.adw.uni-heidelberg.de/data/api

+The current workflow combines the contents of JSON, XML files and geospatial data from EDH (GeoJSON, https://edh-www.adw.uni-heidelberg.de/download/edhGeographicData.json) and is saved as JSON.

 The workflow is designed so we can access the dataset via API, tranform it into JSON and then save it in the SDAM project repository in Sciencedata.dk.
 If we are unable to access the Sciencedata.dk, please contact us at sdam.cas@list.au.dk.
+A separate Python package ```sddk``` was created specifically for this purpose, see https://github.com/sdam-au/sddk.
+If you want to save the dataset in your preferred location, scripts need to be modified.

 ## Scripts